Am I a Lesbian or Just Compulsorily Straight? How Comphet Confuses Attraction

 Treated as unserious or temporary

-So when women later ask “am I a lesbian?”, they’re often untangling years of mixed signals — not discovering something new, but decoding what’s always been there.
+For many, even spaces like the girls’ locker room were fraught—feeling awkward, embarrassed, or guilty for wanting to sneak a glance, then quickly dismissing it as something else.
+So when women later ask, “Am I a lesbian?”, they’re often untangling years of mixed signals, not discovering something new, but decoding what’s always been there.

 “But I Liked Men… Didn’t I?”